burkush/web2324ki48burkush04/README.md

 # How to run the project

 You can access the website using this [link](https://personweblpnu.000webhostapp.com/).
+Note that the Google Auth doesn't work there because of hosting restrictions (but it works fine on local server).

 Alternatively, you can download the repository and run it locally via XAMPP.